narendraanjana09/MusicWiki/README.md

 # Architecture

-I have used the MVVM (Model-View-ViewModel) architecture pattern for developing the MusicWiki app.
-This architecture pattern helps to separate the user interface (View) from the business logic (ViewModel) and the data (Model) layer.
-This separation of concerns makes the app easier to maintain and test.
+MVVM architecture pattern is used for developing the app.

 # Decisions & Assumptions Made

-The following are the decisions and assumptions that I made while developing the MusicWiki app:
+The following are the decisions and assumptions that I made while developing the app:

 * For placing the "read more" option, if we get a lengthy description, it doesn't seem accurate to display that much text on the direct screen.
 So, I added the "read more" option by which the user will see a bottom sheet of the full description.
 * While testing different APIs, I also got to know that for some artists, their wiki or bio is not in the response, which can cause some bugs.
 So, I have added some null checks for that.

 # Figma Design Image

-Here's the Figma design image that I have used for developing the MusicWiki app:
+Here's the Figma design image that I have designed and used for developing the app:

 ![Frame 366](https://user-images.githubusercontent.com/60137237/219352338-ded4d0c8-b3c2-4830-8a46-9095bee4d69d.png)